cdudek/cdudek/README.md

 - **Strive for Precision**: While my expectations are high, know that I'm always here to support and guide.
 Let's excel together.
 - **Open Communication**: Clarity is essential.
 If there's any ambiguity or uncertainty, let's address it promptly.

+## 3.5 Integrity & Authenticity:
+- **Walk the Talk**: In the world of music, techno & house emphasize authenticity and genuine expression.
+Similarly, in our work environment, it's paramount to me that we not only articulate our intentions but also follow through with corresponding actions.
+In other words, if we say we're going to do something, we do it.
+- **Consistency is Key**: Being consistent in our actions fosters trust.
+It's about setting clear expectations and meeting them time and again.
+- **Expect the Same From Me**: I hold myself to the same standard.
+If I commit to something, you can expect me to deliver, and I hope you'd hold me accountable if I fall short.

 ## 4. What You Might Notice About Me:
 - **Deep Thinker**: Being analytical often means diving deep into thought.
 This focus is part of my process.
 - **Perceived Arrogance**: Sometimes, my directness or analytical approach might come off as arrogant.
 Please know this is never intentional; it's just my commitment to the task.